 When he was 28, Jens decided to become an artist who would use his art and performance to think about how his own personal history related to the Holocaust, and to challenge others to do the same.
 He told me that his projects were part of a creative methodology called New Forms of Remembrance which claims that we must use provocative, charged locations to inspire our work in order to give the generations a chance to understand history and their place in it.

-One of his projects was painting the lyrics of Hamburg’s most famous song “An de Eck steiht'n Jung mit'n Tüdelband” (On the corner stands a boy with a hoop) onto the sidewalk in the Grindelhof, the former Jewish neighborhood in Hamburg.
-The people who lived in the neighborhood didn’t like it but when he showed them what he was painting - the lyrics to An de Eck steiht'n Jung mit'n Tüdelband - they would start to sing the song and tell him stories about the Gebrüder Wolf, Leopold and Ludwig Isaac, the Jewish performers who wrote it.
-When he discovered that Leopold is my grandfather, his research led him to me.
+Jens told me that one of his projects was painting the lyrics of Hamburg’s most famous song “An de Eck steiht'n Jung mit'n Tüdelband” (On the corner stands a boy with a hoop) onto the sidewalk in the Wohlersallee, a neighborhood in Hamburg where there had been a "Jüdisches Volksheim", a home for Jews, that became a place to bring Jews before they were deported "to the East", in the 1940's.
+The people who lived in the neighborhood didn’t like it but when he showed them what he was painting - the lyrics to An de Eck steiht'n Jung mit'n Tüdelband - they would start to sing the song and tell him stories about Leopold and Ludwig Isaac, the Jewish brothers who wrote it.
+When he discovered that Leopold is my great grandfather, his research led him to me.

 That meeting in 1999 changed my life.
 Together Jens and I made the film return of the tüdelband, which is a journey from contemporary music into Jewish-German history.
 In the film, I start to search for my family history in Hamburg and, while doing so, discover my artistic roots.